choueric/regGen/README.md

 Embraced by `(` and `)`, the enums are paired with `:`, where the enum value is at left and value name right.
 Enum pairs are separated with `,`.

-For example, the chip spec have one filed like:
+For example, the chip spec have one field like:

 ```
 4:3 | VALTIME[2]